danwillcoder/dao-book/PART-A/readme.md

 We found many in the market using a primarily blue and green colour palette, so we made the deliberate choice to distance ourselves with a neutral red that hints at the cultural roots of traditional Chinese medicine while maintaining a professional look.
 We use slightly-rounded buttons and fields to remain approachable and legible.

-The main design consideration we left out was a mobile-first design.
-Given DaoBook is built primarily for practitioners to use during the course of, or immediately after, a consult, it didn't make sense to constrain our design around a mobile viewport.
+The main design consideration was how to approach mobile.
+We decided early on that given DaoBook is built primarily for practitioners to use during the course of, or immediately after, a consult, the main focus of the design work should be in the desktop view.
 Clean visuals were preferred because of DaoBook's "tool-like" functionality.
+However, a mobile view is both an assessment requirement and also useful for patients who may need access to their prescription information on the go - either at the pharmacist, or at home while preparing remedies.

+Thus we developed a limited mobile view for patients only that includes full functionality to log in and view consultation details.

 In order to **view the full design**, including all screens, app flow and screen relationships, please visit our Figma design: https://www.figma.com/file/XsgXl47NMwzeJp1ajM28yC/App-Design?type=design&node-id=0%3A1&mode=design&t=9J5jtYYa4pO1Y2gW-1